vinanrra/Docker-7DaysToDie/README.md

 * The first time you start the container it will be auto-installed stable version.
 * If you use WebAdmin remember to change password at: http://YOUR.IP:8080 (8080 if you use default port) in *sdtdserver.xml*
 * If you want to change any server settings, edit *sdtdserver.xml* in */path/to/ServerFiles/sdtdserver.xml*
+* If you want to recieve alerts check [ALERTS](https://github.com/vinanrra/Docker-7DaysToDie#alerts).
 * If you get any errors, read everything before posting an issue.

 ### Docker